kyma-project/cli/docs/gen-docs/kyma_upgrade.md

                                	- To use a custom installer image, write "kyma upgrade --source=user/my-kyma-installer:v1.4.0".
       --src-path string        Absolute path to local sources.
-      --timeout duration       Timeout after which CLI stops watching the upgrade progress. (default 1h0m0s) --tlsCert string         TLS certificate for the domain used for the upgrade.
+      --timeout duration       Timeout after which CLI stops watching the upgrade progress. (default 1h0m0s) --tls-cert string        TLS certificate for the domain used for the upgrade.
 The certificate must be a base64-encoded value.
-      --tlsKey string          TLS key for the domain used for the upgrade.
+      --tls-key string         TLS key for the domain used for the upgrade.
 The key must be a base64-encoded value.
 ```

 ## Options inherited from parent commands